gunnrunner68/mondriana/README.md

 The second script, updateinky.py, takes the most recent picture and displays it on a Pimoroni Inky Impression 7.3 7-color E paper display.

-I've also included the necessary changes to the Pi crontab file to change the display image every ten minutes.
+I've also included the necessary additions to the Pi crontab file to change the display image every ten minutes.

 ## Purpose